mgnsk/sway-fader/README.md

 # sway-fader

-sway-fader fades in sway or i3 windows on workspace focus and window new events.
+sway-fader fades in containers on workspace focus and window new events.

 # Install